ezekiel-oss/ezee-ci-/README.md

 # Thesys AI — Repo Setup and Deployment

 This repo contains your template zip (`template-c1-next.zip`).
-The best arrangement for deployment is to extract the template into a working application directory and run it as the root app or a clear sub-app.
-I’ve added a helper script and basic project hygiene so you can proceed quickly.
+I’ve added a helper script and project hygiene to quickly arrange the template so the app lives at the repo root, which is the best option for CI/CD and deployment.

-## Quick Start
+## Quick Start (promote to repo root)

-1) Extract the template into a folder named `thesys-ai`:
+1) Extract and promote to root:
-   - Run: `python3 scripts/extract_template.py`
+   - Run: `python3 scripts/extract_template.py --promote-to-root`
-   - This will produce: `./thesys-ai/` with the template contents properly flattened (it handles zips that contain a single top-level folder).
+   - The script flattens the zip contents.
+If the zip has a single top-level folder, its contents are moved up.
+   - Conflict handling:
+     - If a `README.md` already exists, it’s backed up to `README.repo.md` and the template’s README becomes the root README.
+     - If a `.gitignore` exists, the template’s one is saved as `.gitignore.template` and the current `.gitignore` is kept.
+     - Other file conflicts will be saved with `.incoming` suffix.

 2) Install and run (Next.js workflow assumed):
-   - `cd thesys-ai`
    - `npm install`
    - Development: `npm run dev`
    - Production build: `npm run build`